Umberto Eco (born,

 American novelist, publisher, and lecturer

-to have done a thousand years ago, and can do now, as soon as we choose.
+ourselves ought to have done a thousand years ago, and can do now, as soon

 (1882-1944) ~ French writer

 is on the side of the priests -- who have their own kind of logic which

 John Stuart Glennie ~ English

-we find the vision of a last judgment, and resurrection of the body.
+in modern Christianism, we find the vision of a last judgment, and resurrection

-Christianism, the sanctions of morality are a lake of
+as in modern Christianism, the sanctions of morality are a lake of

 fire and torturing demons on the one hand, and on the other, eternal life

 ~ Christ and Osiris, quoted from